David Miles

 David Kenneth Miles CBE (born 1959) is a British economist.
 Born in Swansea, he has spent his working life in London, in teaching, business and the public sector.
-He is a professor at Imperial College London, and was Chief UK Economist of Morgan Stanley bank from October 2004 to May 2009.
-He was appointed to the Bank of England's interest-rate-setting Monetary Policy Committee (MPC) from 1 June 2009 to June 2012 and again from June 2012 to 31 August 2015, before being replaced by Gertjan Vlieghe.
+He is a professor at Imperial College London, and head of economic analysis at the Office for Budget Responsibility.
+He was Chief UK Economist of Morgan Stanley bank from October 2004 to May 2009.
+He had previously been an academic at Birkbeck College in the late 1980s and had worked for Merrill Lynch in the early 1990s.
+He was appointed to the Bank of England's interest-rate-setting Monetary Policy Committee (MPC) from May 2009 to June 2012 and again from June 2012 to 31 August 2015, before being replaced by Gertjan Vlieghe.
 According to the Bank of England, "As an economist he has focused on the interaction between financial markets and the wider economy.".
 In December 2020 he was appointed to the main board ("The Commission") of the central Bank of Ireland.
 He was appointed to the Budget Responsibility Committee of the Office for Budget Responsibility (OBR) in December 2021.
 He took up that role in January 2022.

+Life

 Miles was born in 1959, and was educated at the Bishop Gore School in Swansea, University College, Oxford, Nuffield College, Oxford, and the London School of Economics.